stojiljkovicmarko/weather-app/README.md

 - CSS3 for styling
 - Responsive design

-If you give permission for location, the landing page will show the weather at your location.
+Given location permission, the landing page will show the weather at your location.
 Otherwise you can search for a city of your choice.

+Landing page will show:
+- Current weather (temp, humidity, wind, weather description);
+- Dailty forecast - for the next 5 days;
-Landing page will show: current weather, forecast for 5 days and weather for the next 24h.
+- Hourly forecast - for the next 24h.